-80.(1) Before the annual financial statements referred to in both section 73(1) and 74(1) may be published or distributed, they must
+76.(1) Before the annual financial statements may be published or distributed, they must

 - (a) be approved by the Council;

 - (b) be signed by

 - (i) the Chief of the First Nation,

-- (ii) the chair of the Finance and Audit Committee, or
+- (ii) the chair of the Finance and Audit Committee, and

-- (iii) the Chief Executive Officer; and
+- (iii) the finance manager; and

-- (c) include the auditor's audit report of the annual financial statements.
+(c) include the auditor's audit report of the annual financial statements and the auditor's audit opinion or review comments of the special purpose reports referred to in subsection 71(4).

-(2) The audited annual financial statements referred to in section 73(1) must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.
+(2) The audited annual financial statements and special purpose reports must be available for inspection by members of the First Nation at the principal administrative offices of the First Nation during normal business hours.

-(3) The following documents must be available for inspection by any person referred to in subsection 14(2) of the Act at the principal administrative offices of the First Nation during normal business hours
+(3) The audited annual financial statements relating to the local revenue account, including the audit report, must be available for inspection by any person referred to in subsection 14(2) of the Act at the principal administrative offices of the First Nation during normal business hours.